Written by Ron Roman, Michael Piller, Richard Danus, and Michael Wagner

-The Enterprise picks up distress code and immediately goes to source of code.
+The Enterprise picks up a distress code and immediately goes to the source of the code.
 The crew finds an ancient Promellian battle cruiser which initiated code over 1,000 years before.

 Data manages to get the ship to power up.
-The Team finds a recording made by the Captain of the Promellian vessel taking responsibility and praising crew.
-Thinking they have seen all there is to see, they beams back over to the Enterprise.
+The Team finds a recording made by the Captain of the Promellian vessel taking responsibility and praising the crew.
+Thinking they have seen all there is to see, they beam back over to the Enterprise.

 This episode is good on many levels.
 It works well as suspense, even though we know the Enterprise will figure a way out of the situation.
 They’ve got more than four years and four movies to go, after all.
 I found myself thinking along with them as to how they would be able to get out of it; the answer was most definitely not obvious.

 The computer-simulated Leah Brahms seems to be the perfect person for him, but is she really?
-I found myself wondering what the romance would be like in real time.
-One addition to the show which would have been nice would be Geordi contacting Dr. Brahms and being just as awkward and uneasy as he was on his date early in the episode.
+I found myself wondering what the romance would be like in real-time.
+One addition to the show that would have been nice would be Geordi contacting Dr. Brahms and being just as awkward and uneasy as he was on his date early in the episode.